 - Mapping of Building Blocks to Infrastructure

-The o2r reproducibility services is managed by the o2r team similar to the test server.
+The o2r reproducibility service and execution infrastructures are managed by the o2r team similar to the test server.
 The other big building blocks, like publishing platforms or data repositories, are managed by the respective organisations.

 This specification and guides are developed by the members of the project Opening Reproducible Research (Offene Reproduzierbare Forschung) funded by the German Research Foundation (Deutsche Forschungsgemeinschaft (DFG) - Projektnummer 274927273) under grant numbers PE 1632/10-1, KR 3930/3-1, and TR 864/6-1).